zackstout/beatles-songwriting/README.md

 #### VII7 (the 'V of iii')

+- And aha!
+We are done!
+The V of III!
 - Sexy Sadie
 - Martha My Dear
 - Moon River (and the chromatic cycle of Fifths)